 NSW greenhouse gas emissions and trends

-Half of all NSW emissions in 2017 were from the stationary energy sector, primarily from public electricity production.
+More than half of all NSW emissions in 2018 were from the stationary energy sector, primarily from energy industries.
 Emissions in the sector grew steadily from 1990 to 2008, but since 2008 have decreased due to reduced energy demand during the global financial crisis, increased energy efficiency and more electricity generation from renewable energy sources.
+However, emissions have been increasing again since 2015 as energy demands returned.

 Transport emissions are currently the second largest component of NSW greenhouse gas emissions.

-Emissions from aviation, rail and shipping account for the remaining 15%.
+Emissions from aviation, rail and others account for the remaining 14%.

-Fugitive emissions grew during the mining boom but have fallen since 2007.
+Fugitive emissions grew during the mining boom but have gradually fallen since 2007.

 Emissions in the industrial processes and product use category include a variety of primarily chemical processes involved in industrial production.
 The sector covers a wide range of activities including: iron and steel production; production of cement; lime production; limestone and dolomite use; chemical manufacturing and aluminium production.

-The primary source of agricultural emissions is methane produced as cows and sheep digest their food, known as enteric fermentation.
-These emissions accounted for 71% of all NSW agricultural emissions (14 Mt).
+The primary source of agricultural emissions is methane produced by ruminants, such as cows and sheep as they digest their food.
+These emissions account for 70% of all NSW agricultural emissions (12.6 Mt) and are almost entirely composed of emissions from cattle and sheep.

-Since 1990 emissions from waste have decreased by 57% as increased waste associated with growing populations and industrial production have been offset by higher recycling rates and methane recovery at landfills.
+Since 1990, emissions from waste have decreased by 41% as increased waste associated with growing populations and industrial production have been offset by higher recycling rates and methane recovery at landfills.
+However, emissions have increased from 3.5 Mt in 2017 to 4.3 Mt in 2018.

-Land use change and forestry – minus 13 million tonnes (-10% of total emissions)
+Land use, land use change and forestry – minus 13 million tonnes (-9% of total emissions)

-This sector includes emissions from land clearing and deforestation with carbon sequestered from reforestation activities.
-Overall, the sector was a net sink of emissions, helping to reduce total NSW emissions by 10% in 2017.
+This sector includes emissions from land clearing and deforestation with carbon sequestered through reforestation activities.
+Overall, the sector was a net sink of emissions, helping to reduce total NSW emissions from 145 Mt to 132 Mt (9%) in 2018.

-Emissions from land clearing have fallen dramatically since 1990.
-In 1990 26.5 million tonnes of greenhouse gases were emitted because of land clearing.
-Since then changes to the management of land clearing have reduced land clearing emissions.
+Emissions from land sector have fallen dramatically since 1990.
+In 1990 27.6 million tonnes of greenhouse gases were emitted, driven mainly by land clearing.
+Since then, changes in land clearing regulations and increasing regeneration, reforestation and afforestation have resulted in net carbon dioxide uptake in forests, other vegetation and soils in NSW within the land sector.